Internet (online) Security

 Have you thought about getting and regularly using a VPN (Virtual Personal Network)?
 Using a VPN makes it extremely difficult, if not impossible, for anyone (your ISP, the Government, or any third-party) to see what you are doing on the internet.
 But this is not the total answer, it is only the beginning.

-If all of the above has made you think and worry a bit, this is probably a good thing.
+If any or all of the above has made you think and worry a bit, this is probably a good thing.
 See my page Tips for a Problem-Free Computing Experience for help and recommendations.